insin/newforms/docs/validation.rst

-  Since the field validation methods have been run by the time ``clean()`` is called, you also have access to the form's errors(), which contains all the errors raised by cleaning of individual fields.
+  Since the field validation methods have been run by the time ``clean()`` is called, you also have access to the form's errors(), which contains all the errors thrown by cleaning of individual fields.

-  Note that any errors raised by your ``Form.clean()`` override will not be associated with any field in particular.
+  Note that any errors thrown by your ``Form.clean()`` override will not be associated with any field in particular.
 They go into a special "field" (called ``__all__``), which you can access via the ``nonFieldErrors()`` method if you need to.
 If you want to attach